-A Bachelor of Arts in Discipleship Studies will equip you with an understanding of the Christian journey of select age groups, while offering opportunities for you to live out your calling through leadership, ministry, and service.
+Discipleship Studies will equip you with an understanding of the basic principles of Christian discipleship among various age groups while offering opportunities for you to live out your calling through leadership, ministry, and service.

-While learning about the basic principles of Christian discipleship of different age groups and walks of life, you will also study the history and philosophy of religious education and have the opportunity to study church leadership.
-Those experiences will also develop your ability to communicate clearly and effectively through speaking and writing about discipleship, and offer opportunities for leadership in the process of helping people in their walk with Christ.
+While learning about the Christian discipleship of various age groups, you will explore the history and philosophy of religious education and experience practical application of your learning in ministry and service.
+You will also sharpen your ability to communicate clearly and effectively through speaking and writing as you learn how to develop the leadership and administrative skills necessary for effective Christian discipleship.

-A degree in Discipleship Studies offers you excellent training for careers in service and ministry.
-Our students are working as:
+A degree in Discipleship Studies offers you excellent training for careers in ministry and service.
+Graduates often serve as:

 The degree also prepares you for further studies at the graduate level.
 Religious Studies and Philosophy students have pursued graduate degrees at universities including Baylor, Duke, Harvard, Vanderbilt, and Wake Forest.
-Others have stayed at Gardner-Webb to pursue degrees offered at the University, including various concentrations in the Master of Arts in Religion, the Master of Divinity, and the Doctor of Ministry.
+Others have stayed at Gardner-Webb to pursue degrees offered at the University, including the Master of Arts in Religion and the Master of Divinity.